Break the Badass: Malekith's sneak attack on Asgard and killing Frigga shock the whole realm to its core.

 Nominal Hero/Token Evil Teammate: In The Dark World, his reasons for helping Thor defeat Malekith are fairly selfish, but he nevertheless puts his life on the line to achieve their mutual goal.

-Non-Action Guy: A more subtle example than most.
-While he is technically well above any mortal in physical prowess, he isn't quite up to par with Thor or others in combat, preferring to compensate with his intelligence and cunning.
+Non-Action Big Bad: A more subtle example than most.
+While he is technically well above any mortal in physical prowess, he isn't quite up to par with Thor in combat, preferring to compensate with his intelligence and cunning.
 As such, he tends to use trickery to avoid direct conflict.
-Subverted in The Avengers, where he is willing to dirty his hands against SHIELD agents that are no threat to him and proves Captain America's superior during their short battle.
+This changes in The Avengers, where he is willing to dirty his hands against S.H.I.E.L.D. agents that are no threat to him and proves Captain America's superior during their short battle.

-Redemption Rejection: When Thor is still willing to offer Loki a chance as the Chitauri attack New York, he seems to genuinely consider it... then shanks him with a throwing knife.
+Redemption Rejection: When Thor is still willing to offer Loki a chance as the Chitauri attack New York, he seems to genuinely consider it...then shanks Thor with a throwing knife.

 Red Oni, Blue Oni: The blue to Thor's red as he is more a shadowy presence meant to manipulate and confuse, but he still has Asgardian hamminess.